 Midge repellents

-There are many dedicated midge repellent options on the market; here are a few of the best ones for your consideration.
+There are many dedicated midge repellent options on the market; here are the best ones for your consideration.

 Smidge